 I'm linking to Seonkyoung Longest's YouTube video here, as this is 1 of the recipes that benefits from watching the process.
 (Gyeran-mari is easy to make, but describing the processing of getting the rolls may be convoluted in writing!)

-Note: there is a steamed version (gyeran-jim) but I find it can be hard to make it taste good, so I'm not including it in this Korean side dish round-up!
-(Bold flavours only on Greedygirlgourmet, remember?)
+Note: there is a steamed version (gyeran-jim) but I find it can be hard to make it taste good, so I'm not including it in this list of easy Korean side dishes!
+(Bold flavors only on Greedygirlgourmet, remember?)

 Bingsu is such a big thing, you get specialised bingsu cafes in Korea!
 It's different from the typical Asian ice dessert, as the ice here is so fine it's like a powder that melts in your mouth.

 If you've never had it, I highly recommend trying it!
 You can make your own with this Mykoreankitchen recipe!

 A big part of Korean cuisine is making your own cheong, or fruit syrups, every summer.

 And after you make the maesil-cheong, it can be used for Korean plum tea!
 (See below.)